 Who Are The Guys Running It?

 It is a pleasant surprise to come across familiar faces when you scan through the team page.
-Anyone who is familiar with bodybuilding, workouts or nutrition must have come across one or more of the following figures:
+Anyone familiar with bodybuilding, workouts, or nutrition must have come across one or more of the following figures:

 Wade Lightheart – 3-Time Canadian Natural Bodybuilding Champion, an authority in Natural Nutrition and Training Methods.

-Matt Galland, Krista Whiteside, Katrine Volynsky and Ronnie Landis complete this likeable team.
+Matt Galland, Krista Whiteside, Katrine Volynsky, and Ronnie Landis complete this likable team.